yyyaohhh/tp/docs/UserGuide.md

 **Notes about the command format:**<br>

-* Words in `UPPER_CASE` are the parameters to be supplied by the user.<br>
+* Words in `UPPER_CASE` are compulsory parameters to be supplied by the user.<br>
   e.g. in `delete MODULE`, `MODULE` is a parameter which can be used as `delete CFG1002`.

-* The grades follow the [NUS Modular System](https://www.nus.edu.sg/registrar/academic-information-policies/undergraduate-students/modular-system)

 * Parameters in square brackets denote optional parameters.<br>
-  e.g. `edit [y/YEAR]` means that specifying `YEAR` is optional.
+  e.g. `edit [y/YEAR]` means that specifying `y/YEAR` is optional.
+However, if `y/` is keyed in by the user, `YEAR` has to be specified.

+* When passing in grades as parameters, the grades follow the [NUS Modular System](https://www.nus.edu.sg/registrar/academic-information-policies/undergraduate-students/modular-system)

 * Extraneous parameters for commands that do not take in parameters (such as `help` and `exit`) will be ignored.<br>
   e.g. if the command specifies `help 123`, it will be interpreted as `help`.

+* Parameters can come with a prefix (like `y/` in `y/YEAR`) or without a prefix (like `MODULE`).

+* All commands will have at most one parameter without a prefix.
+Parameters without a prefix should come before any parameters that contain a prefix.
+ModCraft will parse all input between the command and the first prefix as the parameter without the prefix.<br>
+  e.g. For `add MODULE y/YEAR s/SEM g/GRADE`, when you key in `add CS2101 CS2103T y/1 s/1 g/A`, ModCraft will read it as you trying to specify `CS2101 CS2103T` as `MODULE`.

 ### Viewing help : `help`